Reflections on Burning Man 2024

 On spending attention (a discussion with Todd, my return bus seat neighbor)

 Todd is on his 8th burn.
 He remarks that a notable aspect of the burn is nothing malicious ever tries to grab your attention.
-In the default world, plenty of things do this, ads mostly.
-But at the burn, advertisements are typically shouted by someone with a megaphone as you bike past them and are universally nice things (e.g. “stop for a snow cone??” , “mist spray yesnoyesno want me to spray you yes??”).
+In the default world, plenty of things do this — ads mostly.
+But at the burn, advertisements are typically shouted via megaphone as you bike past a person, and are universally nice things (e.g. “stop for a snow cone??” , “mist spray yesnoyesno want me to spray you??”).

-If I really introspect on this, I don’t think I ever fully let my guard down in 2024.
+If I really introspect about this, I don’t think I ever fully let my guard down in 2024.
 Maybe if I return in 2025 I’ll be able to relax quicker.

 Addendum: I can think of one thing burners might want from you, actually: your attendance at their party.
-But honestly, should that count as malicious attention, given they’ll be serving you free drinks from their bar 90% of the time?
+But should that really count as malicious attention seeking, given that 90% of these parties will be serving you free drinks?

 On being introverted at an extrovert’s event (a discussion with my own brain)

-I avoid identifying with groups and found it tough to let my guard down during the Burn, where everyone seemed to feel a close sense of connection to either the event itself and/or their group of campmates keeping them literally alive in the desert.
-In the end I felt like 80% comfortable letting my guard down to my 64 campmates and was glad I did.
+I avoid identifying with groups, so I found it tough to let my guard down during the Burn — an event where everyone seems to feel a close sense of connection to the event itself and/or their group of campmates keeping them literally alive in the desert.
+In the end, I felt like 80% comfortable letting my guard down to my 64 campmates and was glad I did.
 If I attend again I suspect I can perform this process like 2-3x faster.
 It’s a real learning experience.

-The insanely hostile conditions definitely helped with guard-lowering… it is magical to inhabit such a brutal environment with other humans.
+The insanely hostile conditions definitely helped with guard-lowering, too.
+It is magical to inhabit a brutal environment with other humans.
 Trauma bonding works!

 Stream-of-consciousness thoughts I had and jotted down